-A Winning Trial Attorney DeKalb, Cobb, Gwinnett, & Forsyth Counties Who Knows How to Fight
+A Winning Trial Attorney in Fulton, DeKalb, Cobb, Gwinnett, & Forsyth Counties Who Knows How to Fight

 If you have been accused of a drug-related crime, such as possession or distribution, Mones Law Group, P.C. can help you navigate the legal aftermath.
 There is a range of defense options available to help you argue for mitigated or dismissed charges, and Attorney Stuart M. Mones has the winning track record and experience to help you build a strong case.
 Drug charges carry serious penalties in Georgia but having a lawyer like Attorney Mones who has defeated prosecutors as significant as the DOJ and FBI can prove advantageous to your defense.

 Schedule a free consultation with Mones Law Group, P.C. today to get started.

 Georgia seriously penalizes drug possession and use.
 In fact, possessing even a small amount of illegal substances can result in serious consequences.
 The specific sentence for a drug crime will depend largely on the “schedule,” or classification, of the drug.
 Georgia recognizes five drug schedules based on their potential for abuse and whether they have an accepted medical use, with Schedule I being the most dangerous for abuse and with no accepted medical use.